SmartContractSecurity/SWC-registry/README.md

 The configuration contains meta-information about the weaknesses contained in a particular sample.
 E.g.:

 ```
+1: description: "Test a simple integer overflow"
-1: issues:
+2: issues:
-2: - id: "SWC-101"
+3: - id: "SWC-101"
-3:   count: 1
+4:   count: 1
-4:   location:
+5:   location:
-5:   - bytecode_offset:
+6:   - bytecode_offset:
-6:     line_number: 7
+7:     line_number: 7
 ```

+- Line 1: `description` provides additional information and context for the test case
-- Line 1: A test case has zero, one or multiple `issues` that are listed in the configuration file.
+- Line 2: A test case has zero, one or multiple `issues` that are listed in the configuration file.
-- Line 2: `id` contains the SWC identifier for the particular weakness.
+- Line 3: `id` contains the SWC identifier for the particular weakness.
 Each weakness is described in a markdown file in the [taxonomy](./taxonomy) directory.
-- Line 3: `count` is the number of times that the weakness occurs in the sample.
+- Line 4: `count` is the number of times that the weakness occurs in the sample.
-- Line 4: `location` has sub attributes that allow humans and tools to easier identify where a weakness exists in the test case's contract.
+- Line 5: `location` has sub attributes that allow humans and tools to easier identify where a weakness exists in the test case's contract.
-- Line 5: `bytecode_offset` in the byte code where the weakness is located.
+- Line 6: `bytecode_offset` in the byte code where the weakness is located.
-- Line 6: `line_number` in the source code where the weakness is located.
+- Line 7: `line_number` in the source code where the weakness is located.